Aref-Akminasi/aws-developer-associate/Lambda.md

 - You need to install the packages alongside your code and zip it together
 - Upload the zip stright to lambda if less than 50MB, else to S3 first and reference it from lambda
 - AWS SDK comes by default with every lambda function
+- The dependencies can only be used by that specific lambda function if this way is used

 ## Lambda - Layers